vyi/build_g2o_for_android/example/hello-arg/README.md

-This is example of cli built with NDK.
+This is an example of building and running a **cli** application with NDK.

 This example can be built using CMake as well as the ndk-build tool.